loanple/Whiskey_Recommender/README.md

   - **Vader Lexicon** categorizes positive and negative words by also taking into account the context of sentence to determine 4 scores from *neutrality, positivity, negativity, and compounded*.
 These scores are rated from *-1 to 1*.
   - **Textblob Lexicon** computes a *polarity score* from *-1 to 1*

  ## Recommendation System
  Created 4 recommender systems based on various data points:
-    - Highest Rating Model
+  - **Highest Rating Model**
-    - Item to Item Based Recommendation
+  - **Item to Item Based Recommendation** is a form of collaborative filtering for recommender systems based on the similarity between items calculated using people's ratings of those items.
-    - User to Item Based Recommendaiton
+  - **User to Item Based Recommendation** uses a logic to recommend items by finding similar users to the active user.
-    - Correlation Coefficient Recommendation
+  - **Correlation Coefficient Recommendation** through Pearson’s correlation coefficient which identifies how closely variables are related.